-What the Product Owner is accountable for?
+What is the Product Owner accountable for?

 Part of the product owner responsibilities is to have a vision of what he or she wishes to build, and convey that vision to the scrum team.
 This is key to successfully starting any agile software development project.
 The agile product owner does this in part through the product backlog, which is a prioritised features list for the product.

-Is important to note that although a Product Owner says what features needs to be implemented first, he never interferes with the team planning.
+It is important to note that although a Product Owner says what features need to be implemented first, he never interferes with the team planning.
 The Scrum team selects the features to implement for each sprint, according to their velocity and feature priority; the Product Owner cannot push more features in a sprint just because he wants them faster.
 Team members know best what they are capable of, and so they select which user stories from the top of the product backlog they can commit to delivering during any sprint.

-As a reward for the Scrum team's commitment to completing the selected user stories from the top of the product backlog, the Product Owner ensures that no new requirements are introduced during the sprint.
+As a reward for the Scrum teams' commitment to completing the selected user stories from the top of the product backlog, the Product Owner ensures that no new requirements are introduced during the sprint.
 Requirements are allowed to change (and change is encouraged) but only outside the sprint.
 Once the team starts on a sprint, it remains focused on the goal of that sprint or if the entire team (business' team and technical' team) decide to do so.